vforteli/FuzzySearch.Net/README.md

 [![Build](https://github.com/vforteli/FuzzySearch.Net/actions/workflows/build.yml/badge.svg)](https://github.com/vforteli/FuzzySearch.Net/actions/workflows/build.yml)

 ## Fuzzy search strings using levenshtein distance.
+This package can be used to search strings for sub sequences with a specified max levenshtein distance.
+Multiple matches with their indexes and distances will be returned if found.

-This package is inspired by fuzzysearch for python (https://github.com/taleinat/fuzzysearch) and to some extent follows the same conventions.
+Inspired by fuzzysearch for python (https://github.com/taleinat/fuzzysearch) and to some extent follows the same conventions.

 # Installation
 Build from source or download NuGet package: https://www.nuget.org/packages/FuzzySearch.Net